Fiat Chrysler cheated on diesel emissions, EPA says

 The vehicles cited include 2014, 2015 and 2016 model year Jeep Grand Cherokees SUVs and and Dodge Ram 1500 trucks with 3-liter diesel engines.

-Fiat Chrysler said it believes its emission control systems meet the applicable regulations and that it has proposed a number of steps that could be taken to address EPA's concerns.
+Fiat Chrysler said it believes its emission control systems meet the applicable regulations.

+It said the software on its engines is an allowable way to meet emissions rules.
+The company said it is not there to cheat on emissions tests, but rather to improve engine performance.

+But the EPA said that since the software had not be disclosed to the EPA, that puts Fiat Chrysler is in violation of the Clean Air Act, even if it wasn't seeking to cheat on emissions tests.

 Related: Fiat Chrysler to put $1 billion into U.S. jobs and revive Jeep Wagoneer